jareware/css-architecture/README.md

 To avoid repetitive work, you sometimes need to share styles between components.
 To avoid work altogether, you sometimes want to use styles created by others.
 Both of these should be achieved without creating any unnecessary coupling into the codebase.

 As a concrete example, let's consider using some styles from [Bootstrap](http://getbootstrap.com/css/), as it's a perfect example of an annoying framework to work with.
-Considering everything we've talked about above, with regard to sharing a single global namespace for styles, and collisions being bad, Bootstrap will:
+Considering everything we've talked about above, with regard to sharing a single global namespace for styles, and collisions being bad, Bootstrap:

-* Export a ton of selectors (as of version 3.3.7, 2481 to be precise) to that namespace, whether you actually use them or not.
+* Exports a ton of selectors (as of version 3.3.7, 2481 to be precise) to that namespace, whether you actually use them or not.
 (Fun aside: IE's up to version 9 can only process 4095 selectors before silently ignoring the rest.
 I've heard of people spending *days* debugging this wondering what the hell's going on.)
-* Use hard-coded class names such as `.btn` and `.table`.
+* Uses hard-coded class names such as `.btn` and `.table`.
 Can't imagine those ever being accidentally reused by some other developer or project. :sarcasm:

 Regardless, let's say we want to use Bootstrap as a basis for our `Button` component.